 All of the above experience enabled him to take a side step into Birmingham Social Services and the area of Learning Difficulties/Disabilities’, Complex needs, and the world of Community Education.
 This role took him into the work place, working with Adults with Disabilities’, and working with Employers around opportunities for Work Experience & Paid work.
 During this time Chris also worked alongside his wife, Veronica, running their own Care Home for Adults with ‘Difficult Behaviour’, which they ran for 7 years.

-This phenomenal practical knowledge and the desire to do better, linked with the belief that so much more could be done to help adults with learning difficulties, learning disabilities and challenging behaviour led Chris to the fledgling idea that became Care First.
+This unique practical knowledge and the absolute belief that so much more could be done to help adults with learning difficulties, learning disabilities and challenging behaviour led Chris to the fledgling idea that became Care First.

 It came about after a chance meeting; Chris went to have a ‘goodbye coffee and chat’ with a client who lived in a Care Home [owned by Neil Thorogood].
 Chris went to explain that he was moving on because he wanted to setup a ‘Never been done before’ Adult Service based in a college for adults who have Behaviour Difficulties and who ‘Learn Differently’.

 He is determined to provide quality education that meets individual’s needs, however severe their problems may be.
-He is a trustee of a Birmingham bereavement charity helping families overcome the loss of their children and a treasurer of a local church and Independent Examiner of Charity Accounts.
+He is a trustee of a Birmingham bereavement charity helping families overcome the loss of their children and and a treasurer of a local church and Independent Examiner of Charity accounts.

-Veronica is responsible for learning resources and purchasing.
+Veronica is responsible for learning resources, purchasing and ethics.
 Her other responsibilities include human resource management, quality audit of the provision and overseeing learner enrolments and registers.
 As director of Care First since incorporation, she has been central to the company’s development and diversification.

 Debbie’s early career was based in the NHS where she gained a BTEC Diploma and worked for ten years in Haematology.
 Her decision to change career direction led to Debbie retraining and gaining a variety of qualifications in IT and Business.